 Both tools are here to help you optimize images.

 ImageOptim is fast, simple and easy-to-use and if those are words that you’re looking for in a review for a new tool, I don’t know what are.
-It’s a great tool for compressing images and save space on your computer.
+It’s a great tool for compressing images and saving space on your computer.

 FileOptimizer achieves the same results but doesn’t put files into a compressed folder, but actually compresses the original file itself.